Aspin House |

 (1802 - 1897, 1924 - 1930), Grouard Mission

 A North West Co. post located at the mouth of the Sacred Heart River on the western shore of Lesser Slave Lake.
-The Hudson's Bay Co. built Fort Waterloo nearby in 1816 (HBC records begin 1816).
+Also known as Blondin's Fort.
+The Hudson's Bay Co. built Fort Waterloo nearby in 1815 (HBC records begin 1816).
+The HBC post was seized by the North West Company in 1817.
+Only one post was continued after the 1821 merger.

-The NWMP established a post on Lesser Slave Lake in 1897.
-The RCMP had a post at Grouard 1919.
+The NWMP established a post on Lesser Slave Lake in 1897 (Fort Grouard ?).
+The RCMP had a post at nearby Grouard in 1919.

-A Hudson's Bay Co. post located on the western shore of Utikuma Lake.
+A Hudson's Bay Co. post on the north shore of South Wabiskaw Lake.

 Trout Lake Post